Server data from the Official MCP Registry

 }From the project's GitHub README.

 detectLanguage()) infers the language from text content — --lang remains the authoritative override but is no longer the only input.[PERSON:1] map back to originals in an isolated, per-request session.
-Multiple round-trips preserve token coherence.regex only (no Ollama required), llm only, or hybrid (default).❌ Without pseudonym-mcp:
+Multiple round-trips preserve token coherence.mask_text returns auto_unmask for clients that want to honor that preference, but this server does not intercept arbitrary LLM responses automatically.regex only (no Ollama required), llm only, or hybrid (default).❌ Without pseudonym-mcp:

 The EU General Data Protection Regulation (GDPR) classifies names, national ID numbers (like SSN or PESEL), bank account numbers (IBAN), email addresses, credit card numbers, and phone numbers as personal data under Article 4(1).
-Sending this data to a cloud LLM provider constitutes processing under Article 4(2) and triggers a range of obligations:
+Sending this data to a cloud LLM provider constitutes processing under Article 4(2).
+Pseudonymisation is explicitly recognised under Art.
+4(5) as a risk-reduction measure — but, critically, pseudonymised data is still personal data (Recital 26).

-The EU AI Act (in force from 2024) places additional requirements on high-risk AI systems that process personal data.
-Using pseudonym-mcp as an intermediary layer:
+The EU AI Act places additional requirements on high-risk AI systems that process personal data.
+Using pseudonym-mcp as an intermediary layer can:

 | Sector | Relevant regulation | PII types commonly handled |